-The glider data were collected during February-June 2018, i.e., during the period spanning from the low upwelling season to the early phase of the winter upwelling season of the northern Benguela (Hutchings et al., 2009).
+The glider data were collected during February-June 2018, that is, during the period spanning from the low upwelling season to the early phase of the winter upwelling season of the northern Benguela (Hutchings et al., 2009).
 SST anomalies for 2018 indicate neutral Benguela Niño conditions (Imbol Koungue et al., 2021).
 Satellite images and horizontal velocity products (Figure 2) show a succession of very different conditions in the region surrounding the glider.
-We identify four periods (P1-P4), each one characterised by a specific type of dynamics.
-Phase 1 (P1: 14/February - 16/March) is characterised by moderate currents at the glider position, by a cold water signature along the BenUS coast and by a complex regional pattern of high-CHL filaments; the glider is located northeast of a large and persistent anticyclone and surface satellite images suggest that the glider is hit from south-east by cold and high CHL coastal water.
-Phase 2 (P2: 17/March - 13/April) is characterised by minimum surface flow at the glider position and by a tropical warm water intrusion along the Benguela shelf visible as a narrow low-CHL and warm SST anomaly reaching down to 19 °S, which temporarily reverses the cross-shore SST gradient.
-Phase 3 (P3: 14/April - 31/May) is characterised by the formation (late April), intensification (early May) and drifting/dissipation (late May) of a large frontal anticyclone at the ABFZ (see also Supplement Figures S1,S2).
-During this period horizontal currents at the glider position intensify, peaking in early May when the glider is located at the outer edge of the anticyclone in a region characterised by sharp gradients of chlorophyll, while coastal upwelling pulses and large fluctuations in the zonal and meridional currents indicate strong winds and turbulence.
-Phase 4 (P4: 01/June - 19/June) is characterised by blooming conditions and a cooling of the SST likely due to a combination of pulses of upwelling in early June and the transition towards Austral winter.
+We identify four periods (P1-P4), each one characterized by a specific type of dynamics.
+Phase 1 (P1: 14 February-16 March) is characterized by moderate currents at the glider position, by a cold water signature along the BenUS coast and by a complex regional pattern of high-CHL filaments; the glider is located north-east of a large and persistent anticyclone and surface satellite images suggest that the glider is hit from south-east by cold and high CHL coastal water.
+Phase 2 (P2: 17 March-13 April) is characterized by minimum surface flow at the glider position and by a tropical warm water intrusion along the Benguela shelf visible as a narrow low-CHL and warm SST anomaly reaching down to 19°S, which temporarily reverses the cross-shore SST gradient.
+Phase 3 (P3: 14 April-31 May) is characterized by the formation (late April), intensification (early May) and drifting/dissipation (late May) of a large frontal anticyclone at the ABFZ (see Figures S1, S2 in Supporting Information S1).
+During this period horizontal currents at the glider position intensify, peaking in early May when the glider is located at the outer edge of the anticyclone in a region characterized by sharp gradients of CHL, while coastal upwelling pulses and large fluctuations in the zonal and meridional currents indicate strong winds and turbulence.
+Phase 4 (P4: 01 June-19 June) is characterized by blooming conditions and a cooling of the SST likely due to a combination of pulses of upwelling in early June and the transition toward Austral winter.
 The glider is embedded in the cold-water front originating at the Benguela shelf and including a weak cyclonic eddy.

-3.2 Water column properties from the 2D glider transects
+3.2.
+Water Column Properties From the 2D Glider Transects

 The glider data show clear fluctuations in the tracer distributions at all depths to at least 500 m depth (Figure 3).
 The water column was rather stratified, with a mean MLD of 35 m, rarely exceeding 50 m.
-The distinct timescales of variability of near-surface and deeper water properties suggests some degree of decoupling between these layers and a shift in the dominant drivers of tracer fluctuations, with an abundance of deep water $T_c$ and $S_a$ anomalies that are not reflected by the surface fields.
+The distinct timescales of variability of near-surface and deeper water properties suggests some degree of decoupling between these layers and a shift in the dominant drivers of tracer fluctuations, with an abundance of deep water T_c and S_a anomalies that are not reflected by the surface fields.

-At depths of 50 - 500 m, water properties are very dynamic, characterised by alternating positive and negative anomalies in temperature and salinity.
-In this range of depths, in fact, temperature and salinity are characterised by a qualitatively similar pattern of positive and negative anomalies that alternate each other, lasting for periods that range between a few days and a few weeks.
+At depths of 50-500 m, water properties are very dynamic, characterized by alternating positive and negative anomalies in temperature and salinity.
+In this range of depths, in fact, temperature and salinity are characterized by a qualitatively similar pattern of positive and negative anomalies that alternate each other, lasting for periods that range between a few days and a few weeks.
 Some of the short timescale variability in the transects, persisting throughout the entire data series and generating sub-weekly oscillations, is likely associated with the lateral movement of the glider around the sampling triangle, and is therefore a signature of spatial, not temporal, gradients.
-Below 500 m depth, tracer oscillations are more moderate and persist for longer periods than in the upper layers, suggesting a further shift of the variability drivers from the more dynamic upper mesopelagic region (see also Supplement Figures S5,S6 for the full depth transects).
+Below 500 m depth, tracer oscillations are more moderate and persist for longer periods than in the upper layers, suggesting a further shift of the variability drivers from the more dynamic upper mesopelagic region (see Figures S5, S6 in Supporting Information S1 for the full depth transects).